dustin/replaykit/README.markdown

 # Replay Toolkit

-The `replay` package provides some simple tools for replaying captured data at realtime.
+The [replay][replay] package provides some simple tools for replaying captured data at realtime.

 I use this in various tools that take logged data and run it again at different speeds.
+Check out the example in
+[the documentation][replay].

 See also: